Chemiculs/qengine/README.md

 ![entrypoints](criticalsubroutine.png)

-As you can see, the std subroutine is easily identifiable as a standard output stream and is anything but complex in it's appearance to a skilled reverse engineer.
+The std subroutine is easily identifiable as a standard output stream and is anything but complex in it's appearance to a skilled reverse engineer.

 The qengine-generated subroutine is (almost) incomprehensible - IDA generated 4726 lines of pseudo-code for the sub-routine, and attempted to allocate 1127 local variables on the stack - i wouldn't be having fun if i opened this application in IDA  looking to crack it.